aws-samples/amazon-mq-migration-from-ibm-mq/README.md

 ## Overview

-The [JMS Bridge Sample](http://) introduces an architecture which allows your to bridge from your existing on-premisses messaging broker (IBM® MQ in our example) to a managed message broker in the cloud ([Amazon MQ](https://aws.amazon.com/amazon-mq/) in our case).
+The [JMS Bridge Sample](http://) introduces an architecture which allows your to bridge from your existing on-premises messaging broker (IBM® MQ in our example) to a managed message broker in the cloud ([Amazon MQ](https://aws.amazon.com/amazon-mq/) in our case).

-Quite often, these message brokers are interfaced by many applications and customers struggeling how to migrate these applications to the cloud.
-To reduce the risk, they don't want to migrate in a "big bang" one step szenario, but looking for an architecture which allows a step by migration to move one service after the other to the cloud.
+Quite often, these message brokers are interfaced by many applications and customers struggling how to migrate these applications to the cloud.
+To reduce the risk, they don't want to migrate in a "big bang" one step scenario, but looking for an architecture which allows a step by migration to move one service after the other to the cloud.

 ## Architecture